ravgeetdhillon/gtk-web/README.md

 ## Pipeline

-> Currently the pipeline hasn't been optimized because the website reworking is still going on.

 The pipeline used by the website is the top-level component of continuous integration, delivery, and deployment.

 The pipeline defined by the GTK.org uses the `Ruby2.5` image.
 There are different jobs that are happening across a pipeline in different stages.
 The jobs define what to run and stages define when and how to run.
 If a pipeline completes successfully without any error, then the final site is built into the `public` directory and is available for download as an artifact.

+GTK.org builds in four stages:

+* installation
+* structuring
+* generation
+* test
+* deploy

+Each stage has certain jobs associated with it. `installation`, `structuring` and `generation` are primary stages common to all the branches. `test` stage is performed on all branches except `master`. `deploy` stage on the other hand is performed only on `master` branch.

-If you think that there can be a better pipeline than the existing one, send us a merge request for the same.
+> If you think that there can be a better pipeline than the existing one, send us a merge request for the same.

 ## Maintainers